 Greathead Tunnelling Shield being used in 1901 (London Transport Museum Guide 1980)

 Now the Thames Basin, on which London is built, has sub-strata consisting of a thick layer of clay which proved to be soft and stable, thus ideal for tunnelling.
 James Greathead had been a pupil of Peter Barlow, the latter having patented a circular tunnelling shield in 1864 (patent No. GB 2207/1864), which was an improvement over Marc Brunel’s original brilliant idea for a tunnelling shield that was used for the Thames Tunnel between Wapping and Rotherhithe; the first tunnel under a body of water (built 1825-1843).
-Barlow and Greathead worked together on a second tunnel under the Thames to be known as the Tower Subway as it was close to the Tower of London which would open in 1870.
+Barlow and Greathead worked together on a second tunnel under the Thames to be known as the Tower Subway as it was close to the Tower of London which would open in 1870, prior to the construction of Tower Bridge (opened 30-06-1894).
 This tunnel with its modest diameter of 7 feet (2 134mm) was driven with the Barlow Shield and it would give the 26 year old James Greathead the experience he needed for what was to become his next challenge and his claim to fame.

 Recent view of the Tower of London from above (The Heritage Portal)